 How do RVers go about choosing a flea market?
 Fiddler's Flea Market owners ask.
-An experienced full-time RVer and vendor explains the importance of Clark's, parking, and pets.
+We, as experienced full-time RVer and flea market vendors, explain the importance of Clark's, parking, and pets.

 Babette & Lloyd of Fiddler's Flea Market write, asking how RVers go about choosing a flea market.
 They are actual flea market owners.
 Babette adds that they would love to be able to help accommodate you better in your endeavors and see more RVers at Fiddler's Flea Market.